wandeadeyeye/openCV/README.md

 'while True:
     ret, frame = file.read()

-what will happen is that the 'file.read()' will return the frame from the file which is the video file the numpy array that represent the vedio file
+what will happen is that the 'file.read()' will return the frame from the file which is the video file the numpy array that represent the video file, while 'ret' will let us know if the caption works properly